Consumers Overview

 In contrast, the NDDA, like the American Dental Association, is a member driven organization; membership is optional.
 The ND Dental Association, the ND Dental Hygienists’ Association and the ND Dental Assistants’ Association represent the members they serve.

-The ND Board of Dental Examiners is an entity of State government.
 The meetings of the ND Board of Dental Examiners are open to the public.
 The Board is not affiliated with any national or state dental, dental hygiene, or dental assisting membership organization.

 Contacting the Board